LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPHal

-After generating simple measurements with random values in the previous example \ref{mrpreading}, the next step is to record real sensor data.
-For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* \ref{unified-sensor}-compatible sensors.
-In the following example \ref{lst:mrpexample_hal}, an *1D: Single Sensor* \ref{d-single-sensor} is connected locally to the host (+pc).
+After generating simple measurements with random values in the previous example in chapter \ref{mrpreading}, the next step is to record real sensor data.
+For this purpose, the *MRPHal* module is developed, which can interact with all *Unified Sensor* from chapter \ref{unified-sensor}-compatible sensors.
+In the following example listing \ref{lst:mrpexample_hal}, an *1D: Single Sensor*, which is explained in chapter \ref{d-single-sensor}, is connected locally to the host (+pc).

 ```python {#lst:mrpexample_hal caption="MRPHal example to use an connected hardware sensor to store readings inside of a measurement"}
 from MRP import MRPHalSerialPortInformation, MRPHal, MRPBaseSensor, MRPReadingSource